 Additionally, some women may have natural sensitivities to some medication, predisposing them to a higher risk of dangerous drug interactions.

-Women and men display different habits when it comes to substance abuse, but all women should know the risks of combining certain substances.
+Women and men display different habits when it comes to substance abuse.
+All women should know the risks of combining certain substances.

 Other Drug Combinations

 Combining any drugs is extremely dangerous.
-Alcohol may pose unique risks when it comes to acute harm like overdosing, blackouts, and respiratory failure, but other drug combinations can cause severe reactions, too.
+Alcohol may pose unique risks when it comes to acute harm, such as overdosing, blackouts, and respiratory failure, but other drug combinations can cause severe reactions, too.

 Common Drug-Related Issues For Women

-The Substance Abuse and Mental Health Services Administration (SAMHSA) reports over 19.5 million adult women in the U.S. have used drugs in the past year.** Substance abuse research indicates that women respond to drugs differently than men in many ways:
+The Substance Abuse and Mental Health Services Administration (SAMHSA) reports that over 19.5 million adult women in the U.S. have used drugs in the past year.

 Overcoming Substance Abuse